Strategic Plan 2023-2028

 What We’ll Do

-Maintaining the health of our preserves is a top priority and it provides us an opportunity to incorporate science and tribal input and knowledge to create and implement fire-adapted vegetation management strategies.
-This work includes creating shaded fuel breaks, reducing ladder fuels through manual trimming and thinning practices, and supporting the growth of larger, more fire-resistant native tree species.
-By doing this, we create the optimal conditions that support returning good fire back on our Mayacamas mountain preserves — Laufenberg Ranch, Live Oaks Ranch, and Glen Oaks Ranch — and our Sonoma Coast preserves — Pole Mountain and Little Black Mountain.
-Through observations and documenttation both pre- and post-treatment, we can track our impacts and improve our management tactics over time and then share the results with others.
+We incorporate science and tribal input and knowledge to create and implement fire-adapted vegetation management strategies on our preserves.
+This includes creating shaded fuel breaks, reducing ladder fuels through manual trimming and thinning practices, and supporting the growth of larger, more fire-resistant native tree species.
+We prepare for the return of good fire back to our Mayacamas mountain preserves, successfully burning Laufenburg Ranch, Live Oaks Ranch, and Glen Oaks Ranch — and our Sonoma Coast preserves — Pole Mountain and Little Black Mountain.
+We track our impacts over time to improve our management tactics and share our learnings with partners.

-Using our preserves as demonstration sites, we will convene tours and meetings for landowners to promote fire-adaptive management strategies and will adopt the concepts and benefits of these practices.
-This work includes partnering with the Coast Community Collaborative and Audubon Canyon Ranch’s Fire Forward program, providing support to conservation easement landowners, funding an annual TREX (Prescribed Fire Training Exchange), and supporting a new wildfire resiliency effort in Knights Valley.
+Using our preserves as demonstration sites, we convene tours and meetings with private, public, and nonprofit landowners to share our strategies, progress, and learnings around fire-adaptive management strategies and their benefits.
+This work includes partnering with the Coast Community Collaborative and Audubon Canyon Ranch’s Fire Forward program, providing support to conservation easement landowners interested in learning about this practice as well as funding an annual TREX (Prescribed Fire Training Exchange) event, and supporting a new wildfire resiliency effort in Knights Valley.